EngineerLogbook/logbook/README.md

 ## Acknowledgments 💯

 * Sanjeev Bedi Sir - University of Waterloo
-* Proffesors from Thapar Institute of Engineering and Technology Patiala
+* Professors from Thapar Institute of Engineering and Technology Patiala